ColinMaudry/dita-rdf/dita2rdf/README.md

 To avoid issues, here are a couple of things you can do to have good metadata output:
 - make sure all the maps and topics have an @id attribute in the root element, and that it is unique.
 - make sure all the maps and topics have a @xml:lang attribute in the root element that respects [the recommendations of the W3C](http://www.w3.org/International/articles/language-tags/).
 Due to certain spelling and cultural variants (e.g. date formats), distinguishing Bristish English (en-UK) and American English (en-US) is recommended.
+- make sure your topicref have a @format attribute with [the right value](http://docs.oasis-open.org/dita/v1.2/os/spec/common/theformatattribute.html).
+It can go well without, looking for '.dita' in the @href value, but some URL might abuse this rule (eg. @href="http://blog.dita.xml.org").

 ###Under the hood